THANK YOU TO THE COMMUNITY!

 36th ART and Hiawatha Academies strengthened our partnership in 2024, following the success of the two 80-foot murals entitled River Memory, created beneath the 36th Avenue Greenway bridge.
 Determined to complete the transformation of the entire bridge, we developed a compelling strategy to address the painting of the aging concrete structure, which was built in 1913 and serves as a vital gateway between the Seward and Longfellow neighborhoods.
 Given the need to power wash, prime and paint every surface of the bridge without disrupting traffic for weeks, the project focused on a weekend-long paint-a-thon, which took place from sunset, September 13th to midnight, September 15th.
 The avenue was closed to vehicular traffic and buses were rerouted, a first for a mural project in the Twin Cities!

 Following a search for regional artists able to produce the paint-a-thon, 36th ART commissioned the talented artist and Indigenous culture bearer Thomasina TopBear and her amazing BIPOC mural-painting crew, City Mischief Murals.
 The City Mischief team, based out of Seward’s Ivy Arts Building, proved to be the perfect choice, and TopBear’s design was ideally suited to the bridge!
-Phase 2 of the River Memory murals is stunning and—combined with the incredible work done last year—will serve to inspire visitors, residents and students at Hiawatha Collegiate High School and for years to come.
+Phase 2 of the River Memory murals is stunning and—combined with the incredible work done in 2023—will serve to inspire visitors, residents and students at Hiawatha Collegiate High School and for years to come.

 The Festival